misimori/misimori.github.io/_pages/research.md

 ---
 My research interests lie at the intersection of physics-based modeling of cell mechanics, soft matter and fluid structure interactions.
 Current and past research projects include:

-- Effective viscosity of a dilue active suspension: a simple microscopic model
+- Active matter
 - Continuum modeling for rheology of cell cytoskeleton
-- General solutions and reciprocal theorem for (equations of) linear poro-viscoelastic materials
 - Motion of a filament on a fluid spherical membrane
-- Surface tension in soft active Brownian particles
 - Bouyancy-driven motion of elastic micro-posts/sheets by enzymatic reactions in a micro-chamber (Lattice-Boltzman-Immersed-Boundary simulations)

+## Active matter
-## Effective viscosity of a dilue active suspension
+### Effective viscosity of a dilue active suspension: a simple microscopic model

 <figure>
   <img src="/assets/images/fig1.png" width="1000px" alt="">